About the project

 The Rees Jeffreys' trustees intend that the Study should inform and influence policy-making for this Parliament and for the longer term.

-The Study is moving into the final phase; we are drawing together our findings, and have drawn up our Core Proposition, ahead of publishing our full report in October 2016.
+The Study is moving into the final phase; we are drawing together our findings, and have drawn up our Core Proposition, ahead of publishing our full report this October.

 The Rees Jeffreys Road Fund